 While driving a forklift is not too difficult in most cases, it can become extremely dangerous if something starts to go wrong.
 For example, unlicensed drivers often attempt to stop to quickly, which can cause the forklift to tip forward spilling the contents on the lift to crash down (potentially causing significant injuries).

 Facilities should absolutely never have an unlicensed driver performing any type of forklift work.
 In addition to being very dangerous, it is also a violation of many regulations and can result in steep fines from OSHA and other agencies.

 Forklifts are often used to raise up products onto a loading dock or other raised area.
 If the forklift can’t directly unload onto the area, people will have to manually take the products off of the forks.
 If not careful, people can cause the load to become unbalanced.

 This may be done when someone steps onto one of the forks to begin the unloading process.
 In order to minimize this risk, the forklift should be parked on secure ground, and people performing the unloading should take care not to step on the forks themselves.
 It may also be possible to rest the forks on the platform for additional stability.

 Always put Safety First

-The biggest thing to keep in mind with all of these risks, and any others associated with the forklift, is that they can typically be prevented with some simple safety steps.
+The biggest thing to keep in mind with all of these risks is that they can typically be prevented with some simple forklift safety training.
 Most of these hazards occur when someone is either in a hurry or does not take the time to ensure everything is done properly.